 Other Resources and Links

-Arnott Lions Park - Owned by the Arnott Lions Club, Arnott Lions Park provides shelters, a softball diamond, restrooms, horseshoe pits, kids playground and a picnic area that is made available to individual families and small groups at no charge.
+Arnott Lions Park - Owned by the Arnott Lions Club, Arnott Lions Park provides shelters, a softball diamond, restrooms, horseshoe pits, kids playground and a picnic area that is made available to individual families and small groups.
 A nominal fee will be assessed to groups wishing to reserve the Park for a day or more.
 For more information, contact Richard Gosh at 715-592-5066